 The course will provide an introduction to multiple time series analysis with a focus on impulse response analysis using vector autoregressive (VAR) models.
-We start with a short introduction of univariate time series concepts and then turn to the VAR model framework and estimation.
+We start with a very short recap of univariate time series concepts and then turn to the VAR model framework and estimation.
 Then, we look into structural VAR (SVAR) models that are commonly applied for impulse response analysis, i.e., the analysis of the effects of so-called structural shocks that are (economically) interpretable.
 We deal with basic identification schemes to recover the structural shock(s) of interest.
-We also look into forecast error variance and historical decompositions.
+If time permits we may also look into forecast error variance and historical decompositions.
+Finally, we discuss empirical papers using impulse response analysis.
 The lectures are accompanied by tutorial sessions that deal with some algebraic issues and, in particular, empirical applications.
 'Introduction to Multiple Time Series Analysis' complements well the course 'Time Series and Forecasting' but it can also be taken independently without any problems.

 We will focus on the (S)VAR tools and their application as well as the interpretation of empirical results.
 We will not dive into statistical details like, e.g., asymptotic properties of estimators or statistics.
-As this is an introductory course we also have to take a number of short-cuts.
+As this is an introductory course we also have to take a number of shortcuts.
 However, I will mention what additional steps would have to be taken or which additional issues would have to be considered whenever appropriate.

-At the end of the course we will discuss one or two related empirical research papers if time permits.
+At the end of the course we will discuss two or three related empirical research papers.
 I expect you to read them in advance.
-Moreover, the lecture will be accompanied by tutorial sessions in which we discuss empirical and methodological problems.
-For solving the empirical problems we are using R programs.
+Moreover, the lecture will be accompanied by tutorial sessions in in which we discuss empirical and methodological problems.
+In the first lecture, we should briefly discuss whether we use Matlab or R for empirical illustrations.